StidlTorres1/RAPIQUE-C-Version--VideoQualityAssessment/README.md

 - Select the output folder
 - Press the Start Program button and wait for processing
 - After finished, check your output folder
+## Usage
+- The results of this project can be found in the folder or path 'RAPIQUE-main (Matlab) and All Results', the extracted features can be found in 'RAPIQUE-main (Matlab) and All Results\feat_files' and the other video quality assessment metrics in 'Others Metrics VQA'.
 ## Additional Notes
 - Regularly updating Visual Studio and your project's dependencies can help prevent compatibility issues and ensure access to the latest features and security improvements.
 - Utilize Visual Studio's extensive documentation and community forums for additional support and guidance on using advanced features or troubleshooting more complex issues.